kuleuven/iRODS-User-Training/03_Metalnx_Handson_User-Training.md

 **Exercise 5: metadata templates**

 - Download the file biology/bird.JPG and upload it on Metalnx.
-- Create a private metadata template with the name 'Biology_images'.
+- Create a private metadata template with the name 'Biology_images_<your_name>'.
 Give it an appropriate description.
   It should contain the following attributes:
     -Type, with default value 'plant/animal'
     -Mammal, with default value 'no'